nichtDanger/elements-utils/README.md

   - Option to format XP with dots as thousands separators
   - Option to change the color of the XP display
   - Option to hide the max pet
+  - Option to show a XP/s indicator
+  - Option to make a Y-Axis offset for the XP display
 - Excalibur Time Display
   - Show the time until the next Excalibur is available
   - Show the next Player who can pull Excalibur

 ## Config